macdonst/enhance-workshop-codemash/docs/module12-deploy-dns.md

 - Once you are logged into Begin, we'll do our first deploy.
 Type `begin deploy` into the terminal.
 You'll need to answer a few questions to complete the deployment.
 - For `Would you like to create a Begin app based on this project?
 (Y/n)` hit `Enter` or type `y`.
 - Give your project a meaningful name when asked `What would you like to name your app?`
-- When queried `What would you like to name your first environment?` except the default `staging` by hitting `Enter`.
+- When queried `What would you like to name your first environment?` accept the default `staging` by hitting `Enter`.
 - Accept the default for `Would you like to specify the geographical region your project will be deployed to?
 (This cannot be changed) (Y/n)` by hitting `Enter`.
 This will deploy your app to the Oregon, US region.
 For a list of all supported regions see [region support](https://begin.com/blog/posts/2023-05-30-region-support-for-begin).
 - Then wait a few minutes for your application to be deployed.
 The initial deploy will take a bit longer than subsequent deployments as the cloud gremlins are busy creating stacks of CloudFormation resources for you.
 - Here's an example of what an initial deploy would look like.